-There will be fruit available this week as growers break newer blocks and hopefully bring some stability to the market for the next few weeks, but the long-term forecast is for supply to be well below normal due to the damages caused by California's extreme heat earlier this summer.
-The season is expected to run through the middle of October, however, we need to be cautious of quality and supply shortfalls.
+California will continue production and hopefully be able to compensate for some of the losses felt on the East Coast post-Helene.
+Unfortunately, the long-term forecast is for supply to be well below normal due to the damage caused by California's extreme heat earlier this summer.
+The season is still expected to run through the middle of October; however, we need to be cautious of quality and supply shortfalls.